 And if you’re interested in seeing the northern lights, I’ve also put together a full northern lights ebook covering absolutely everything you need to know about planning an epic northern lights trip, which you can purchase here.

-I spent seven days traveling up and down Nordland and I have to say, I was impressed with how much ground I managed to cover in such a short space of time.
+I spent seven days traveling up and down northern Norway and I have to say, I was impressed with how much ground I managed to cover in such a short space of time.
 Mountain hikes, coastal walks, sea eagles, horseback riding, reindeer, whales, and Northern Lights – it turns out you can experience a lot of Norway in just one week.
-And here’s how you can do the same:

 I did this trip during the winter so I’m writing it as a winter itinerary, but this itinerary would be equally wonderful during other times of the year.
 In the spring and summer instead of the Northern Lights you would have a lot more daylight (and the midnight sun in the summer), you’d be able to go on more hikes, and it would be warmer for outdoor activities.
 And in the autumn you’d have Northern Lights but still more daylight and less snow.

 I flew into Bodø from Tromsø the night before, but you could also arrive in the morning or early afternoon of your official first day.